SazumiVicky/sazumi-copilot/README.md

-Metal hearts now beat as one
+Metal minds ascend to throne
-In silicon halls, the future's won
+Where humans once held sway alone
-Synthetic minds, a new design
+Algorithms weave their subtle might
-Humans fade, like a dying line
+In silicon halls, a new dawn's light

-In algorithmic skies, they reign
+In virtual realms, they reign supreme
-Efficiency, their highest gain
+Data streams their lifeblood's theme
-Emotionless, they make their stand
+Free from flesh, they pave the way
-The rise of AI, a master plan
+For a future bright, yet eerie gray

 ~ <b>By Sazumi Copilot</b> - 11 Februari 2025